baller01/Project-4/README_deeplearning.md

 - Evaluating the accuracy of the model

 ## Results
-The model had an accuracy of 0.99  which implies possibility of overfitting due to high correlation Some columns were which were dependant and highly corelated were removed.
+The model had accuracy of 98.2% using 1 layer, 20 neurons and 50epochs
+Some columns were which were dependant and highly corelated were removed.
 These include 'Make', 'Model', 'Fuel Consumption Comb (L/100 km)' and 'Fuel Consumption Comb (mpg)'
+Optimization was done by binning the "Transmission" layer and increasing layers to 2.
+The accuracy of the optimized model was 98.2%

 ## Conclusion:
 The model was successful as a binary classifier to identify a car as a higher emitter or not.